If you want to know what to do in the Cameron Highlands in one day then this is for you?

-Having spent a short weekend break with my girlfriend there this is what we suggest you as an itinerary if you only have one day or a weekend in the Cameron Highlands.
+Having spent a short weekend break with my wife on a Cameron Highlands trip this is what we suggest for you as an itinerary for one day there.

-The reason many people only come for a days worth of travel is due to people coming over the weekend from nearby cities (like Kuala Lumpur which is only 4 hours drive away), for a short break.
+The reason many people only come for days worth of travel is due to people coming over the weekend from nearby cities (like Kuala Lumpur which is only four hours drive away), for a short break.

-Then there was us who had a quick weekend away from our home in Bangkok.
+Then there was us who had a quick weekend break away from our home in Bangkok.

 You can also find a Cameron Highlands map at most travel agents there as well.